 There are other factors we also take into consideration.
 For example, even when your child is the oldest in your classroom, s/he may not be the oldest among all the children of that age group.
 When planning for move-ups, we must consider the ages of all the young toddlers, all of the older toddlers, and all of the preschoolers.
 We also need to balance gender and the number of days a child comes to PIC.

 This all means that often it is not the oldest child in the classroom that moves before the others.
-Be assured that once the spring/summer move-ups begin, all children age-eligible for moving up to the next age group will do so in a relatively short period of time.
+Be assured that once the summer move-ups begin, all children age-eligible for moving up to the next age group will do so in a relatively short period of time.

 When will we know when our child will be moving?
+How can we prepare for the move?

 You will receive an email from our Enrollment Coordinator about 2-3 weeks before a child’s scheduled move-up date.
 Teachers receive notification when a new child is coming into their rooms and they will reach out to offer any information needed.